Johnson-Dsouza/packer-nginx-app/README.md

 # Nginx-Torreswebsite-Packer

 **PREREQUISITES:**
-- AWS CLI
+- AWS CLI.
-- Packer Installed
+- Packer Installed.

 **TO SETUP THE APPLICATION:**
 1. Grab the source code from the GitLab repository.